Sometimes, even as adults it can be hard t understand biblical concepts – one of those being the Holy Trinity!

 Age Range: 5 – 8 yrs

-I actually heard about this book from Jenn at The Purposeful Mom, and while we don’t personally own it yet, it’s in my amazon cart now!
+I actually heard about this book from Jenn at The Purposeful Mom, and we have really enjoyed it!
+It’s an excellent visual illustration to show your kids.

 This book actually uses the analogy of an apple (peel, inside, core) to explain the trinity to children with simple terms and illustrations they will LOVE!